Planning on visiting Teotihuacan? Here is all you need to know about planning a Teotihuacan day trip from Mexico City!

 Once you get into the bus station, make a left and head towards the sign that says “Puerta 8” (gate 8).
 Look for the Autobuses Teotihuacan booth and buy a ticket for Los Piramides.
 A round-trip ticket costs 100 pesos (~$6 USD).
 The person who helped me at the ticket booth spoke English.

-The bus to Teotihuacandrops you off at Puerta 1, which is by the main entrance.
+The bus to Teotihuacan from Mexico City drops you off at Puerta 1, which is by the main entrance.
 From here, you can buy a ticket into the site.
 Be sure to purchase before you enter the first gate – tickets won’t be checked until the second gate, but you will have to have purchased them before you enter.

 On the way back, go out Puerta 2, and walk through the parking lot to the main road.
 The last bus departs at around 6 p.m., but be sure to double check to confirm the exact departure.
 The return journey takes slightly longer than the trip there.

-If you feel uneasy navigating your own way to visiting Teotihuacan, or if you want everything already taken care of for you as a Mexico City day trip, there are many guided day and half-day Teotihuacan tours available.
+If you feel uneasy navigating your own way to visiting Teotihuacan from Mexico City, or if you want everything already taken care of for you on a Mexico City day trip, there are many guided day and half-day Teotihuacan tours available.
 I originally considered doing a tour for the convenience factor, but ended up deciding that I wanted to explore the site on my own terms.

-That said, there are an abundance of tours available.
+That said, there are no shortage of options for Teotihuacan day tours.
 Here are some options that may be of interest that I considered when planning my Mexico City to Teotihuacan day trip:

 – Early Morning Teotihuacan Tour with Archaeologist– This tour allows you to see the site in the early morning, before it officially opens.
 You are able to see and learn about the pyramids before the crowds arrive, see the sunrise, and with guidance from a knowledgeable archaeologist.